-With the version 5.0 of the IDF_CC tool, a new dataset of gridded IDF curves for Canada is available.
-With the new module, users can obtain IDF curves for any location in the country, especially in regions where no observations are available.
+With the gridded dataset module, users can obtain IDF curves for any location in the country, especially in regions where no observations are available.
 The IDF estimates are calculated according to the methodology described in TechMan section 3.2.
-For a selected location from the map the IDF_CC tool will present the Gridded IDFs in similar format as the ones based on gauges observations (describe on item 3.1).
+For a selected location from the map the IDF\CC tool will present the Gridded IDFs in similar format as the ones based on gauges observations (describe on item 3.1).

-The user will select the location (coordinates) from the Map, and based on the input, the IDF_CC tool will identify the nearest grids, and present the IDF curves.
+The user will select the location (coordinates) from the Map, and based on the input, the IDF\CC tool will identify the nearest grids, and present the IDF curves.
 Figure 53 presents a screenshot with the coordinates of the selected location.
 The elements are presented in similar format to the gauged based IDFs: tables (Figure 54), interactive graphs (Figure 55) and the fitted equation (Figure 56).

 Figure 53.
-IDF_CC tool page with the coordinates of the selected location for the Gridded IDF
+IDF\CC tool page with the coordinates of the selected location for the Gridded IDF